LorenzoCausa/coppelia_Rail_simulation/README.md

 ## Notes for use
 ROS custom messages need to be added manually in coppelia: You can use the coppelia of this repository directly or you can replace the file 'libsimExtROS.so' of your coppelia with the one in this repository.

+## Note
+This simulation is part of my master thesis project, for more info see the correspondant chapter of the written paper.

+LINK ALLA TESI

 ## Other thesis repos
 This simulation must be used with another repo of the thesis project: